Expansion of Heathrow Airport: Community destruction

-Some 700 homes, a church and eight Grade II-listed buildings would have to be demolished or abandoned, the high street in Harmondsworth split, a graveyard "bulldozed" and the "entire village of Sipson could disappear".
-John McDonnell, MP for Hayes and Harlington, suggested in 2007 that up to 4,000 houses would actually have to be demolished or abandoned, but aviation minister Jim Fitzpatrick defended the plans, saying anyone evicted from their home as a result of expansion would be fully compensated.
+In 2007, critics responded to the early expansion proposals which would have encroached upon the nearby villages of Harmondsworth and Sipson.
+They expressed concerns that around 1,600 people would be displaced from their homes, around 700 houses, a church and numerous public buildings would have to be demolished, and that Sipson would disappear entirely.
+John McDonnell, MP for Hayes and Harlington, said that the number of homes to be demolished would be closer to 4,000.
+The aviation minister Jim Fitzpatrick defended the plans, saying anyone losing their home as a result of expansion would be fully compensated.
 BAA has committed to preserving the Grade I-listed parish church and Great Barn at Harmondsworth, and has given assurances that the value of properties affected by a possible third runway will be protected.

 Noise pollution

 Building a third runway at Heathrow would expose hundreds of thousands of residents in London and Berkshire to sustained high levels of aircraft noise for the first time.